 Risks arising from changes in demand

 As a result of the diesel issue, the Volkswagen Group may experience decreases in demand, possibly exacerbated by media reports.
-When dealing with the issue, our highest priority is to provide customers with technical solutions.
-In addition, we are pressing ahead with the systematic clarification of misconduct in the Company.

 Automotive markets around the world are exposed to risks from government intervention such as tax increases, which curb private consumption, or from protectionist tendencies.

 Commercial vehicles are capital goods: even minor changes in growth rates or growth forecasts can significantly affect transport requirements and thus demand.
 The production fluctuations arising as a result require a high degree of flexibility from manufacturers.
 Although production volumes are significantly lower, the complexity of the trucks and buses range in fact significantly exceeds the already very high complexity of the passenger cars range.
 Key factors for commercial vehicle customers are total cost of ownership, vehicle reliability and the service provided.
 In addition, customers are increasingly interested in additional services such as freight optimization and fleet utilization, which we offer in the commercial vehicle segment through the newly established digital brand RIO, for example.

 MAN Power Engineering’s two-stroke engines are produced exclusively by licensees, particularly in South Korea, China and Japan.
 On account of volatile demand in new ship construction, there is excess capacity in the market for marine engines, which may result in a decline in license revenues and bad debt losses.
 Due to changes in the competitive environment, especially in China, there is also the risk of losing market share.
 We address these risks by constantly monitoring the markets, working closely with all licensees and introducing new technologies.

 Dependence on fleet customer business